 tripe, they are also fun!
 There is no fun to be had in PARASITE, NETHERWORLD,

 or THE FEAR: They're just a drag.
 A boring drag.
 They make half-assed

 drink coasters though.

-had DVD extras but nothing to write home about, especially if you
+All the movies had DVD extras but nothing to write home about, especially if you

 watching this crap, so I guess I should be grateful.
 Someone wasted more

 of their life making it than I did seeing it.

 REMEMBER: We watch the crap so you don't have to.